 \subsection{Studies in the \texorpdfstring{$\textrm{t}\overline{\textrm{t}}Z$}{ttZ} process at NLO}

 {\ensuremath{\textrm{t}\overline{\textrm{t}}\mathrm{Z}}\xspace} {$c_{\mathrm{tZ}}$}

-In this section, we analyze the EFT reweighting performance using as a benchmark process the production of a top-antitop pair in association with a Z boson emission, namely the \ttZ process.
-This process has been extensively studied both from ATLAS~\cite{atlascollaboration2023inclusive, aaboud2019measurement} and CMS~\cite{sirunyan2020measurement, 2021}, showing a high sensitivity to possible EFT effects coming from operators that modify the electroweak vertices.
-In this case, we focus on the $\qq{}{tZ}{}$ operator in Table~\ref{tab:operatorlist}, which modifies the interaction between the top quark and the Z boson.
+In this section, we analyze the EFT reweighting performance using the production of a top-antitop pair in association with a Z boson emission (\ttZ process) as a benchmark.
+This process has been extensively studied by both ATLAS~\cite{atlascollaboration2023inclusive, aaboud2019measurement} and CMS~\cite{sirunyan2020measurement, 2021}, showing high sensitivity to possible EFT effects from operators that modify the interaction of quarks with the Z boson.
+Representative Feynman diagrams are shown in Fig.~\ref{fig:FeynDiag_ttZ_TGC}.